 Palmitoyl Hexapeptide-12, also known as Biopeptide El™, is a conjugate of Palmitic acid and a matrikine peptide with a sequence Val-Gly-Val-Ala-Pro-Gly, known as a fragment of the elastin.
 It is the most frequently repeated sequence (six times) in elastin, a "spring fragment" that boosts the production of collagen, elastin, fibronectin, and glycosaminoglycans (GAGs).

-Palmitic acid attached to a peptide to yield a more lipophilic structure considerably enhances skin penetration, efficiency, and potency.
-It enables the potentiation or even initiation of the cosmetic activity, which requires the transport of the peptide to the living tissues of the skin.
+Palmitic acid attached to a peptide, yielding a more lipophilic structure, considerably enhances skin penetration, efficiency, and potency.
+It enables the potentiation or even initiation of the cosmetic activity, which requires the peptide's transport to the living tissues of the skin.
+In vivo studies showed that Palmitoyl hexapeptide-12 permeates into the stratum corneum and epidermal layers and maintains and restores the skin barrier after delipidation (detachment of the Palmitoyl group).

 Hexapeptide-12 has chemotactic properties, attracting skin fibroblasts to sites of inflammation or cicatrization and stimulating their mobility.
-Additional research revealed that this peptide, in particular its derivatized form, Palmitoyl Hexapeptide-12, is endowed with unsuspected cosmetic activities, namely a firming, tone improvement, and restructuring effect on the skin of the neck and face.
+Additional research revealed that this peptide, in particular its derivatized form, Palmitoyl Hexapeptide-12, is endowed with unsuspected cosmetic activities, namely firming, toning, and restructuring effects on the skin of the neck and face.

 In addition, the Biopeptide El™ restructuring effect enhances skin moisturization.
 Newer research showed that the concomitant use of the peptide and Ceramide NG in cosmetic or skin care compositions (Dermaxyl™) enhances anti-aging effects, barrier function, and hydration levels.